-Employee campaigns are the heart of the United Way fundraising system.
 It is only through the mobilization of hundreds of modest employee gifts, contributed over the course of the year through payroll deduction, that United Way is able to raise the majority of dollars that it does to support the needed services of the local community.

-Employee Campaign Coordinator
+Employee Campaign Ambassador

-The responsibilities of the Employee Campaign Coordinator:
+The Employee Campaign ambassador:

 - Recruits and facilitates a team of other employee volunteers

 - Is the coach and the employees are the team

 - United Way is working for solutions versus a Band-Aid approach

 - Proven results in health, education, health, financial stability and essential needs

 - Donations are invested in OUR community and help our neighbors, family and friends

 - Make a greater difference than any single organization can because your